-The BTS sends precise information to the charger, which automatically adjusts voltage to help ensure full battery charge depending on the ambient temperature of your battery installation.
+It sends precise information to the charger, which automatically adjusts voltage to help ensure full battery charge depending on the ambient temperature of your battery installation.

-When the battery temperature is over $40^{\circ}C(104^{\circ}F)$ , it will reduce the charging voltage by 0.1Vdc with every degree of temperature rise.
+When the battery is over 40° C(104° F), it will reduce the charging voltage by 0.1Vdc with every degree of temperature rise.